-You may not, however, request your retirement benefit to begin if you are in Covered Employment with an Employer.
+You may not, however, begin your retirement benefit if you are in Covered Employment with an Employer.

-If your benefit begins before age 65, it will be reduced because payments are expected to be made over a longer period of time (see table on page 25 under "Early Retirement Benefits -Regular Early Retirement Benefit").
+If your benefit begins before age 65, it will be reduced because payments are expected to be made over a longer period of time (see table on page 22 under "Early Retirement Benefits -Regular Early Retirement Benefit").

-Important Note: Some early distributions may be subject to a 10% penalty tax, as well as income tax withholding.
+Important Note: Some early distributions, such as the lump-sum refund option described above, may be subject to a 10% penalty tax, as well as income tax withholding.
 If your distribution can be rolled over but instead, it is paid to you in cash, it is subject to 20% federal withholding tax on the taxable portion of your distribution (state tax withholding may also apply).
 The payment is taxed in the year in which you receive it, unless within 60 days, you roll it over into an "Eligible Retirement Plan."
 If you do not roll it over, special tax rules may apply.
-See "Forms of Benefit Payments - Direct Rollovers" on page 28-29.
+See "Forms of Benefit Payments - Direct Rollovers" on pages 25 and 26.

-If you are employed by the County as a qualified public safety employee and you are at least 50 years of age by the end of the calendar year in which you separate from service, the taxable portion of your distributions will not be subject to the 10% penalty tax for early withdrawal.
+If you are employed by the County as a qualified public safety employee and you are at least 50 years of age by the end of the calendar year in which you separate from service, your lump-sum refund will not be subject to the 10% penalty tax for early withdrawal.